uwgnol1612/WeCamp/README.md

 ## Future Directions

 * User profile and host
-  * User can upload avatar, edit and delete their profile
+  * User can upload avatar, edit and delete their profiles
   * User can host a spot

 * Messaging